hwixley/SDP-DrPhil/README.md

 ### Gazebo simulation testing

-You can find the various different Gazebo worlds in the /ros-workspace/src/dr-phil/worlds directory
+You can find the various different Gazebo worlds in the `<path to this repo>/ros-workspace/src/dr-phil/worlds` directory

 Each world has a version with and without obstacles